Session Video Recording Feature: Review Activity Anytime¶

 That’s the gap video session recording is designed to close.

-Recently, our dev team improved how session recording works, especially for teams that use it regularly.
-Not by turning it into a heavy compliance tool, but by making it flexible, predictable, and easier to adopt at scale.
+Recently, our dev team improved how session recording works, especially for teams that use it regularly — not by turning it into a heavy compliance tool, but by making it flexible, predictable, and easier to adopt at scale.

-If you’re new to Getscreen.me, this article walks through what the feature actually does, how it really works, and where it fits into day-to-day remote work.
+If you’re new to Getscreen.me, this article walks through what the feature actually does, how it works, and where it fits into day-to-day remote work.

 Video session recording lets you record a remote desktop session directly inside Getscreen.me.
 The recording captures everything happening on the remote screen during the session and saves it as a video tied to that connection.